captcha-eu/docs/install.md

       echo "Captcha.eu validation failed";
       exit;
     }
 ?>
 ```

 ### OpenAPI (Swagger)

-for use with OpenAPI generators please use [this](https://raw.githubusercontent.com/captcha-eu/docs/master/openapi.yml)
+For use with OpenAPI generators please use [this](https://raw.githubusercontent.com/captcha-eu/docs/master/openapi.yml).